 Information on processing has the potential to be used for catch per unit of effort analyses in squid fisheries.
-Each year when a Tier 1 longfin permit re-applies, it would have to state its intended primary processing type for that year.
-NMFS will specify relevant processing types, including freezing at-sea, refrigerated sea water, fresh/iced, etc. The statement of intent would not be limiting upon a vessel if it decides to change processing methods mid-year.
+Each year when a Tier 1 longfin permit re-applies, it would have to state its intended primary processing type for longfin for that year.
+NMFS will specify relevant processing types, including freezing at-sea, refrigerated sea water, fresh/iced, etc. The statement of intent would not be limiting upon a vessel if it decides to change processing methods mid-year, and there would not be a requirement to notify NMFS of changes mid-year.